Global asymptotic stability of the active disassembly model of flagellar length control: Nonlinear behavior

-Note that, in the limit $N\to\infty$ for fixed $T$ and $M$, the dimensionless basal disassembly parameter $\pi_0$ satisfies $\pi_0 \to \infty$.
-This is because the injection rate into any one flagellum, which goes as $1/N$, becomes smaller and smaller in comparison to the $N$-independent basal disassembly $d_0$, resulting in steady-state lengths of zero beyond a critical value of $N$.
-However, in the special case $d_0=0$, one obtains flagella of progressively smaller but nonzero lengths as $N\to 0$.

-Next, we prove global asymptotic stability by constructing a Lyapunov function, following similar logic to that used in the $N=2$ case.
+Next, we prove global asymptotic stability in the case of arbitrary flagellar number by constructing a Lyapunov function, following similar logic to that used in the $N=2$ case.
 In the following, we once again drop the tildes for convenience.
 Define $\Delta L_i = L_i-L_\text{ss}$ as before for $i=1,\dots,N$ and let

 \begin{claim*} $\phi$ is a Lyapunov function on $\Omega$. \end{claim*}

 \begin{proof} We first note that setting the derivative to zero in \eqref{eq:activeN_nondim} yields the identify

 where